bottenderjs/bottenderjs.github.io/content/docs/Guides-CustomConnector.md

 }
 ```

-Finally you can use `CustomConnector` as connector to create your bot:
+Finally, you can use `CustomConnector` as a connector to create your bot:

 ```js
 const { Bot } = require('bottender');